Category Archives: HARC Course Descriptions

 Pre-Algebra Upper Middle School Math (7th/8th Grade)

-Would you like to take the fear out of algebra and make sure your child is well prepared for high school math?
+Would you like to take the fear out of algebra and assure your child is well prepared for high school math?
 Pre-algebra is the place to make that happen.
-Not only will the class focus on solidifying and cementing important math skills, but it will introduce basic algebra concepts concretely through Dr. Borenson’s Hands on Equation program (see Instructor’s Vimeo).
+In this class we will briefly review important math skills and then move directly into basic algebra skills and concepts.
+Basic algebraic concepts will be introduced concretely through Dr. Borensen’s Hands on Equations program. (see instructor’s Vimeo)